 There are two examples of aposiopesis in this excerpt.
 First, the writer pauses at “hold of you I’ll –,” and then at the end of the excerpt, “nothing but the cat.”
 Both sentences are left incomplete.

 “O judgment! thou art fled to brutish beasts,

 And men have lost their reason.
 Bear with me,

 My heart is in the coffin there with Caesar,

 And I must pause till it come back to me…”

 Again, Shakespeare uses aposiopesis in the soliloquy spoken by Antony at Caesar’s funeral ceremony.
 Anthony is making an emotional speech; hence, he is unable to finish his thought.
 This gives a perfect dramatic impact.

 Function of Aposiopesis

-The purpose of using aposiopesis is to create dramatic or comic effects.
-The writers or speakers use it whenever they want to express ideas which are too overwhelming to finish.
-Several playwrights use this technique to make the dialogues seem sincere and realistic.
-But the most effective use of aposiopesis is seen when the readers successfully figure out the missing thoughts that the writer has left unfinished.
+The purpose of using aposiopesis is to create dramatic or comic effect.
+The writers or speakers use it whenever they want to express ideas that are too overwhelming to finish.
+Several playwrights use this technique to make dialogues seem sincere and realistic.
+But the most effective use of aposiopesis is seen when readers successfully figure out the missing thoughts that the writer has left unfinished.